Summer Show 2026

 Flowers used in these classes may be bought by the exhibitor.

-- A petite arrangement in a circle (max H, D and W between 10 cm/4
+- A petite arrangement in a small candlestick (H, D and W of whole exhibit

 6 years and under at the time of the Spring Show